ariel-fu/os/lab/lab4.md

 checks and warns the user if the disk is original or modified.

 ## Part A

+To load the symbol table for part A tests in GDB, use `lab4test_a`.

 ### Disk layout
 In xk's baseline implementation, all files are laid out on disk sequentially.
 Your first task is to change the disk layout to enable files to be extended